Infraelly/old-infraelly-engine/Docs/ReadMe.txt

 ---------
  Content
 ---------
-Content is NOT.
+Content is NOT open source.
 All content is CLOSED SOURCE and COPYRIGHTED.

 All Infraelly content files are are licensed Under according to the file:
 "Docs/InfaellyContentLicense.txt"